 The email system is backed up on a regular basis as a way of recovering from a system-wide loss impacting the entire email system.
 User files and folders are not backed up individually, and the IT staff cannot accommodate requests to restore these files or folders.
 Each email user is responsible for backing up individual messages and folders as appropriate.

 Student accounts will remain in effect for as long as the student remains enrolled at the Law School.
 If the student leaves the Law School prior to graduation, the account will be deleted.
+Access to the Law School email accounts are extended for 2 years after graduation.
+After this period of time, the graduate will no longer have access to the email account.

 When using email as an official means of communication, students, faculty and staff should apply the same professionalism, discretion, and standards that they would use in written business communication.
 Furthermore, students, faculty and staff should not communicate anything via email that one would not be prepared to say publicly.